Dok8tavo/senlima-chielo/README.md

 You can get it from a package manager such as `apt` on Linux.

-Or you can install it [manually](https://github.com/endless-sky/endless-sky/releases/tag/0.10.6):
+Or you can install it [manually](https://github.com/endless-sky/endless-sky/releases/tag/v0.10.6):

+## How to contribute

+If your familiar with git and github, you can fork this repository and make a pull request with your changes.

+If not, you can offer your translations in [the discord group](https://discord.gg/EwAKV6Yme4).

-## Translation
+### Translation

 There are three types of translation units: